2019 World Juniors: Canada Fails to Medal, But Show Goes On

 — TSN (@TSN_Sports) January 3, 2019

 “I thought we played a great game from start to finish.
-We didn’t do that against the Russians and that was a lesson we had to learn,” coach Hunter said, referencing their round-robin finale that ended with the same result on Monday, albeit a regulation loss.
+We didn’t do that against the Russians and that was a lesson we had to learn,” said coach Hunter, referencing their round-robin finale that ended with the same result on Monday, albeit a regulation loss.
 “Today we came out and they didn’t let us down, they played hard for 60-plus minutes.
 It just didn’t work out.”

 Chalk it up to a couple of bad breaks, not to anything Canada did wrong — or didn’t do right.